boneknuckleskin/libforensics/docs/lib/source/time.rst

 		:rtype: ``datetime``
 		:returns: The corresponding ``datetime`` object.

-	.. classmethod:: from_float(vtime)
+	.. classmethod:: from_float(timestamp)

 		Converts a Variant timestamp to a ``datetime``.

-		:type vtime: float
+		:type timestamp: float
-		:param vtime: The Variant timestamp.
+		:param timestamp: The Variant timestamp.

-		:raises ValueError: If :attr:`vtime` is an invalid value.
+		:raises ValueError: If :attr:`timestamp` is an invalid value.

 		:rtype: ``datetime``
 		:returns: The corresponding ``datetime`` object.